mohsinhq/Web-Group-Project/README.md

 Once your project is ready to be deployed you will need to 'build' the Vue app and place it in Django's static folder.

-1. The build command in package.json and the vite.config.ts files have already been modified so that when running 'npm run build' the generated JavaScript and CSS files will be placed in the mainapp static folder, and the index.html file will be placed in the templates folder:
+1. The build command in package.json and the vite.config.ts files have already been modified so that when running 'npm run build' (on Mac and Linux) the generated JavaScript and CSS files will be placed in the mainapp static folder, and the index.html file will be placed in the templates folder:

     ```console
     $ npm run build
+    ```

+    If using Windows run

+    ```console
+    $ npm run build-windows
     ```

 2. You should then follow the instruction on QM+ on how to deploy your app on EECS's OpenShift live server.